Installation

 # Fedora/RHEL

-sudo dnf install libsecret gnome-keyringWindows (WSL2 Recommended)
+sudo dnf install libsecret gnome-keyringWindows

-- Native Linux environment matching production servers
+- Want an environment matching Linux production servers

 Step 1: Install WSL2